Disciplinary and Penal Code

-The Disciplinary and Penal Code (Lagerordnung), also known as the Punishment Catalogue (Strafkatalog), was a set of regulations for prisoners at Nazi concentration camps.
-The code was first written for Dachau concentration camp and became the uniform code at all Schutzstaffel (SS) concentration camps in the Nazi Germany on 1 January 1934.
-Guards were instructed to report violations of the code to the camp commandant's office.
-The Concentration Camps Inspectorate was responsible for execution of the resulting punishment, which was carried out without verification of the allegations or any possibility of vindication (see "Procedures for punishing violations").
+The Disciplinary and Penal Code (German: Lagerordnung), also known as the Punishment Catalogue (Strafkatalog), was a set of regulations governing prisoners in Nazi concentration camps.
+The code was first written for the Dachau concentration camp and became the uniform code at all Schutzstaffel (SS) concentration camps in Nazi Germany on January 1, 1934.
+Guards were instructed to report violations of the code to the camp commandant’s office.
+The Concentration Camps Inspectorate was responsible for carrying out the resulting punishment, which was imposed without verification of the allegations or any possibility of appeal.

 Evolution of a new penal system

 Background

 The Nazi concentration camps evolved over time following the establishment in 1933.
 Early camps such as Kemna did not have a unified or coordinated set of regulations, but rather drew their own Lagerordnung from regulations then in use at various police departments and ordinary prisons run by the justice system.
 Differences were minor: some banned smoking, others allowed prisoners to receive food parcels or visits from family members.
 These regulations were still based on existing law and operation of the camps was patterned after ordinary prisons.
 The early camps had penalties such as denial of privileges, or for more severe cases, a hard bed, denial of food, or solitary confinement (sometimes in a darkened cell), but there was no corporal punishment.
 The early camps were often temporary in nature, and were primarily operated by either the Sturmabteilung or the Gestapo.

 Lagerordnung for Neustadt an der Weinstraße camp, 1933.